 Our Thin-Film Deposition Laboratory is capable of producing samples through physical vapor deposition techniques including pulsed-DC reactive and co-sputtering, radio-frequency sputtering, dual electron-beam evaporation with ion-beam assist, plasma-enhanced chemical vapor deposition, and thermal evaporation.
 We can produce uniform samples up to about 5" x 5".

 Advanced Thermal Storage Materials Laboratory

 Our Thermal Storage Materials Laboratory supports NREL's research and development of advanced transfer fluids for next-generation CSP systems.
 Our goal is to identify fluids with thermal and oxidative stabilities that can withstand extreme operating conditions, such as temperatures up to 800 ºC, and that can function as advanced thermal storage media.
 However, at these extreme operating temperatures, these fluids can be very corrosive and can damage tanks and piping.
-Degradation stability of containment materials in those fluids is also being evaluated.
+So, we are also evaluating the corrosion and degradation stability of containment materials in those fluids.